curt-lab/Capstone-Project-24.1-Final-Report/README.md

 # Capstone-Project-24.1-Final-Report (README)
-This is the final Capstone project and includes the Jupyter notebook, the README summary, and final report (PDF) Capstone Project
+This is the final Capstone project and includes the following items:
+Capstone Final Report (PDF) - contains more details and charts (follows the template provided) Capstone Final Jupyter notebook - contains all the code and comments plus a number of additional plots and charts README exec (high-level) template provided
+Extra work Jupyter notebook (supplemental) - some informal work to see how a neaural network would perform on the dataset

+Capstone Project Overview

-Red Wine Rating System Final Report
+Red Wine Rating System
 1. Define the Problem Statement:
 The goal of this project is to use machine learning to be able to accurately predict the quality rating a red wine would receive from a human judge based on its physical and chemical characteristics.
 Initially, I had also hoped to translate that into estimating how a wine would place in a wine competition, but quickly realized that was going to be too big of a problem to tackle for this assignment.
 So, for this project I will just focus on building a model that will accurately predict the quality rating, which will serve as a guide to a wine drinker to know if the wine will be good to drink.